fenago/Grokking-Deep-Learning/Lab_8.md

 neural algorithms have swept the field of NLP: neural word embeddings and recurrent neural networks (RNNs).

-In this chapter, we’ll build a word-embedding algorithm and demonstrate why it increases the accuracy of NLP algorithms.
+In this lab, we’ll build a word-embedding algorithm and demonstrate why it increases the accuracy of NLP algorithms.
 In the next chapter, we’ll create a recurrent neural network and demonstrate why it’s so effective at predicting across sequences.